 To get you started, take a look at the following free assessments and interventions:

 - Sleep Restriction

 This in-depth sleep intervention draws on principles from Cognitive Behavioral Therapy for Insomnia (CBT-I) to establish a sleep window, break bad sleep habits, and address anxieties around sleep.

 This diary template helps you systematically identify and track lifestyle factors that may be regularly interfering with sleep.

 With modification, parents can use this checklist to help their children assess whether they are getting sufficient sleep.

 - Sleep Hygiene Checklist

 This worksheet helps you consider and adjust features of a bedroom (and how it is used) that may affect a child’s quality of sleep.

 - Sleep Quiz

-Use this checklist to assess whether sleep is being given sufficient priority in your family’s life and identify what action you need to take.
+This checklist helps you assess whether you are giving sleep sufficient priority in your life and identify what actions you may need to take to get optimal sleep.